Used Car: 2010 Lexus LX Review

 The 2010 Lexus LX offers a great deal of utility in a spacious, luxurious package.
 If you need a vehicle for towing or off-roading, and one that offers everyday utility, the LX is one of the best choices among 2010 large SUVs.

 When it was new, reviewer comments summarized the Lexus LX as a “utility player,” in that it is a good all-around vehicle that can handle pretty much anything thrown at it.
 Part luxury vehicle, off-road machine and comfortable family hauler, the LX is matched by few others.
-In addition, the LX has a class-leading reliability score.
-All this comes at a price, however, as the LX is one of the most expensive used SUVs in its class.

 Under the hood, the LX features a 5.7 liter V8 engine that most reviewers found to have plenty of power.
 Full-time four-wheel drive is standard, as is an adjustable suspension and vehicle height control, all of which aid in off-roading.
 The LX gets 12/18 mpg city/highway, which is a bit below its most fuel-efficient rivals.
 Maximum towing capacity is 8,500 pounds, and maximum cargo capacity with all rear seats folded is 83.1 cubic feet.